The Leopoldina publishes a report about its work as National Academy of Sciences on a yearly basis.

 The Deutsche Akademie der Naturforscher Leopoldina has been the German National Academy of Sciences since 2008.
-It addresses key issues of particular significance for the future of society from a scientific perspective and independently of economic or political interests, shares its findings with policymakers and the public, and puts these issues up for discussion on a national and international level.
+It scientifically reviews and addresses key issues of prospective significance for society.
+The Academy operates irrespective of political and economic objectives.
+Its findings are conveyed to policy makers and the public alike, and nationally and internationally advocated.

 The Deutsche Akademie der Naturforscher Leopoldina was appointed the German National Academy of Sciences on 14 July 2008.
-The legal basis for its appointment was the decision of the Joint Science Conference (GWK) of Germany and its federal states adopted on 18 February 2008.
-Since then, the Leopoldina has been under the patronage of the Federal President of Germany.
-It works independently and is committed to acting in the public interest.
+The legal basis for this act was a resolution passed by the Joint Science Conference of the Federal Government (GWK) and its federal states on 18th February 2008.
+Since then, the Federal President of Germany has been the patron of the Leopoldina.
+The Academy is independently run and dedicated to the common good.

-Founded in Schweinfurt in 1652, the Leopoldina is the world’s oldest continuously existing academy for medicine and the natural sciences.
-The Academy elects distinguished academics and scientists to become members.
-The ranks of its members – over 7,000 in all since the Academy was founded – include such eminent scholars and scientists as Marie Curie, Charles Darwin, Albert Einstein, Johann Wolfgang von Goethe, Alexander von Humboldt, Justus von Liebig and Max Planck.
+The Leopoldina was founded in 1652 in Schweinfurt/Germany and is thus the oldest continuously existing academy of natural sciences and medicine in the world.
+The Academy selects its members among outstanding scientists.
+Since its foundation over 7,000 individuals were appointed members.
+These include, among others, Marie Curie, Charles Darwin, Albert Einstein, Johann Wolfgang von Goethe, Alexander von Humboldt, Justus von Liebig and Max Planck.

-Since 1878, the Leopoldina has been based in Halle an der Saale in central Germany.
-Before then, the Academy always moved its seat to the town or city where its current president resided.
-At the beginning of 2012, the Academy moved into its new headquarters on the Jägerberg in Halle, a location that provides enough room for it to grow into its new role as the German National Academy of Sciences.
+After years of travel while changing location following its respective president, the Leopoldina eventually settled in 1878 in the Central German city Halle upon the River Saale.
+In the beginning of 2012, the Academy relocated to its new headquarters at Jägerberg in Halle, a suitable location to assume and grow into its new role as German National Academy of Sciences.
 The German federal government and the federal state of Saxony-Anhalt financed the purchase and refurbishment of the property.

-In addition to its headquarters in Halle, the Leopoldina has had an office in the government quarter of Berlin since 2009, which offers convenient proximity to policymakers, the media and international delegations and firmly anchors the Academy close to the heart of political action in Germany.
+In addition to its headquarters in Halle, the Leopoldina has had an office in the government quarter of Berlin since 2009, which offers convenient proximity to policymakers, the media and international delegations and therefore firmly anchors the Academy in the heart of the political action in Berlin.